-- 1) It might be better on a brownfield site....as the govt has recently said regarding housing. - 2) It might be better to supply an incentive to houses to put the panels on their individual houses. - 3) Legislate for every new home and commercial building to have solar panels installed.
+1) It might be better on a brownfield site....as the govt has recently said regarding housing.
+2) It might be better to increase or publicize the government incentives given to individual houses to install solar panels.
+3) Legislate for every new home and commercial building to have solar panels installed.